-Stunning vintage portraits of the world's diverse cultures — from Brazilian head hunters to Indian snake charmers — about a century ago.
+Stunning vintage portraits of the world's diverse cultures — from Brazilian headhunters to Indian snake charmers — from over a century ago.

 Around the time that Frank Carpenter began to make his first trip around the world, less than one percent (.14-.16 of a percent, to be precise) of Americans had traveled overseas.
 So when Carpenter published his visual dispatches from the far corners of the Earth, he offered more than just photos.